-- Cessation of activity If the safety of the activity is compromised due to behaviour, attitude or group dynamics. - Time out Usually 10 minutes is given although current guidelines suggest that 1 minute for the mental age of a person is optimum up to a maximum of 20 minutes. - Time in with IAG Information Advice and Guidance can be given on specific issues or about behaviour generally.
+• Cessation of activity - If the safety of the activity is compromised due to behaviour, attitude or group dynamics.

+- Time out Usually 10 minutes is given although current guidelines suggest that 1 minute for the mental age of a person is optimum up to a maximum of 20 minutes. - Time in with IAG Information Advice and Guidance can be given on specific issues or about behaviour generally.
 When related to a specific behavioural issue the following approaches can be useful to help a person think about their coping strategies and affect change. - Cost Benefit Analysis - Life Space Interviewing - Missing an activity This may be a one-off activity or a type of activity that poses a risk to the individual or group.
 For example, activities involving standing on the edge of cliffs or offsite activities due to the unpredictable nature of a person's behaviour. - Return to school or home Despite all efforts to re-engage a person it may be necessary for a person to leave the site.
 This decision is not taken lightly at BF as we aim to be an inclusive service.
-In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - Missing a session -Where we have had repetitive difficulties and we have exhausted our options of managing the situation we may need time to review provision and put additional measures in place to ensure that we are meeting that persons needs and can be confident in our ability to keep them safe.
-Sometimes, following a review of provision we may need to change a person's day or pause provision. - Pausing provision Sometimes, following a review of provision we may need to pause provision until the situation changes and it is safe for them to return.
-This may be due to the dynamics on the day they attend or the person exhibiting a particular behaviour that we feel we are unable to manage safely at the present time. - Police involvement Whilst every effort is made to de-criminalise young people at BF adventure it may be necessary to contact the police either to attend the scene or for advice.
+In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - Police involvement Whilst every effort is made to de-criminalise young people at BF adventure it may be necessary to contact the police either to attend the scene or for advice.
 Where crimes have been committed advice will be sought.

-Last update: May 2022

 Updated by: Paul Cox

 Policy owner: Paul Cox

-To be reviewed by: March 2023